 Toward the end of the summer of 2015, I became a member of the Museum of Berkshire Aviation in Woodley.
 I work there as a volunteer guide.
-Other volunteers at the museum restore and maintain the exhibits and others look after reception or maintain the grounds.
-I work almost exclusively as a guide but I do help out when extra manpower is needed, perhaps to move things like scaffolding or exhibits.

-Me trying to get the perfect shot
+Me in front of the Robin hangar trying to get a perfect shot

 A typical day for me at the museum would start in the reception area ready to welcome guests and perhaps give them a brief introduction to the purpose of the museum.
 I may also give a further brief introduction to some of the major exhibits.